 When we think of a team or a coach, we probably assume that the topic is sports.
 But the coaching of teams exists in today’s workplace as well.

-At the CCL, team coaching refers to the process of a single coach working with a team of leaders.
+At CCL, team coaching refers to the process of a single coach working with a team of leaders.
 This type of coaching has evolved alongside increasingly team-oriented workplaces.

 Being a team coach requires a wide range of skills and perspectives.
-Underlying those are personal qualities of courage, risk taking and maturity.
+Underlying those are personal qualities of courage, risk taking, and maturity.
 Let’s discuss how you can become an effective team coach:

 Try to facilitate learning for the team as a whole.
 Find ways that your team members can gain insight and practice different behaviors to improve their individual and team member effectiveness.
 Assess and moderate their behaviors as well.

 The coach needs to be adept at being part of a coaching organization — not just at being a skilled individual coach.
 This means being collaborative and open to influence and learning.
 It also means being willing to share unsuccessful strategies so other coaches may avoid the same difficulties.

 Coaches must understand the complex organizational dynamics in which the team operates.

 Team dynamics often create unpredictability.
 Coaches shouldn’t expect to drive the direction and specific outcomes of the team; instead, they must be willing to learn the ways in which the team works, and then coach accordingly.

 5. Understand, identify, and manage boundaries.

 A team coach should be finely attuned to the many relationships within the team.
 The coach has to work within at least 3 relational units: with individual coachees, with the team as a whole, and, finally, with the organization.